Synesthesie/capture-inaudible/build.md

 - Package the app, create installers, rename (and compress if necessary): run `npm run dist-darwin-x64`, `npm run dist-win32-x64` or `npm run dist-linux-x64` depending on your platform.

 Note: on Linux, the .appImage file needs to be packaged inside a tarball to preserve permissions, otherwise it will be necessary to chmod +x the file before opening it.
+Note 2: Wine 2.0.x is required to build the Windows version on Linux or macOS.

 - Package the app without creating installers (for testing): run `npm run test-darwin-x64`, `npm run test-win32-x64` or `npm run test-linux-x64`.